Kielx/next-blog/projects/TerminalPortfolio.md

 ## What Terminal Portfolio is

-I have always been fascinated by the terminal window.
+I have always been fascinated by the terminal.
 It is simple but extremely powerful.
 Therefore, inspired by the YouTube video about creating a landing page using Winbox.js, I decided to use this technology to create my portfolio.
 The command-line styled portfolio looked like an interesting and original design that can present my programming projects simply and cleanly.

 ## Built with